History of Cuba: Colonial period

 The Spanish established sugar and tobacco as Cuba's primary products, and the island soon supplanted Hispaniola as the prime Spanish base in the Caribbean.
 African slaves were imported to work the plantations as field labor.
 However, restrictive Spanish trade laws made it difficult for Cubans to keep up with the 17th and 18th century advances in processing sugar cane until the Haitian Revolution saw French planters flee to Cuba.
 Spain also restricted Cuba's access to the slave trade, instead issuing foreign merchants asientos to conduct it on Spain's behalf, and ordered regulations on trade with Cuba.
 The resultant stagnation of economic growth was particularly pronounced in Cuba because of its great strategic importance in the Caribbean, and the stranglehold that Spain kept on it as a result.

 Colonial Cuba was a frequent target of buccaneers, pirates and French corsairs.
 In response to repeated raids, defenses were bolstered throughout the island during the 16th century.
 In Havana, the fortress of Castillo de los Tres Reyes Magos del Morro was built to deter potential invaders.
 Havana's inability to resist invaders was dramatically exposed in 1628, when a Dutch fleet led by Piet Heyn plundered the Spanish ships in the city's harbor.
-In 1662, English pirate Christopher Myngs captured and briefly occupied Santiago de Cuba on the eastern part of the island.
+In 1662, Christopher Myngs with a small fleet from Jamaica captured and briefly occupied Santiago de Cuba on the eastern part of the island.

 Nearly a century later, the British Royal Navy launched another invasion, capturing Guantánamo Bay in 1741 during the War of Jenkins' Ear.
 Admiral Edward Vernon saw his 4,000 occupying troops capitulate to raids by Spanish troops, and more critically, an epidemic, forcing him to withdraw his fleet to British Jamaica.
 In the War of the Austrian Succession, the British carried out unsuccessful attacks against Santiago de Cuba in 1741 and again in 1748.
 Additionally, a skirmish between British and Spanish naval squadrons occurred near Havana in 1748.